aerinkim/cse544/hw6/hw6.md

 ```

 If you are using Eclipse, you can do the same thing by right clicking on the project name -> "Build Path" -> "Configure Build Path" -> Libraries -> "Add External JARs".
 To run you program with arguments, go to "Run" -> "Run Configurations".

+You might get some warning messages such as `WARN NativeCodeLoader: Unable to load native-hadoop library for your platform... using builtin-java classes where applicable`.
+You can safely ignore those.

 The output will be stored in a file (called `part-XXXX`) in the output directory you specified (the directory structure may depend on your platform).
-You will get an error if the output directory does not already exists.
+You will get an error if the output directory already exists, so delete it before running your program.
 Be sure you read through the code and understand what is going on.

 ### D. Run Code on EMR